zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 - **The Sine-Gordon Topological Potential:** Initial models utilized a polynomial potential that created mathematical biases and unstable vacua.
 The robust pipeline implements a **Modified Topological Sine-Gordon Potential** ($`V(\beta) = \lambda\sin^{2}(\pi\beta)\exp( - k\beta)`$).
 This crystallographic approach guarantees perfectly stable, zero-energy vacua exactly at integer branch values ($`\beta = \ 0,\ 1,\ 2\ldots`$), while modeling the exponential decay of energetic barriers in higher dimensional layers.

 - **The Avalanche Effect and Topological Shear:** Because barrier energies decay in higher dimensions, a super-critical pulse poses a catastrophic "Avalanche" risk, where the ship overshoots Branch 1 and plummets into the deep multiverse.
-This dictates the absolute necessity of **Topological Damping (**$`\mathbf{\eta}`$**)**—the hull must act as a massive structural brake.
+This dictates the absolute necessity of **Topological Damping ($`\mathbf{\eta}`$)**, the hull must act as a massive structural brake.
 Additionally, a mere 5% desynchronization in the drive grid causes lethal "Topological Shear," requiring heavily cross-linked synchronization architectures to ensure the entire macroscopic mass jumps coherently.

 - **3D Surface Tension and The Macroscopic Limit:** Nucleating a 3D bubble of a new universe inside an existing one generates immense restorative forces (the 3D Laplacian, $`\nabla^{2}`$).
 The simulations prove that at microscopic scales (e.g., $`R\  = \ 1`$ cm), multiversal surface tension requires mathematically impossible gradients to overcome.
-However, classical nucleation scaling ($`1\text{/}\sqrt{R}`$) dictates that as the core radius increases past 1 meter, the surface tension asymptotically vanishes, and the energy threshold drops to a stable, achievable limit ($`0.49`$/m).
+However, classical nucleation scaling ($`1\text{/}\sqrt{R}`$) dictates that as the core radius increases past 1 meter, the surface tension asymptotically vanishes, and the energy threshold drops to a stable, achievable limit ($`0.49`$ /m).

 - **Grid-Invariant Stability:** Super-critical jump transitions were tested across increasing 3D grid resolutions ($`8^{3},12^{3},16^{3}`$).
 The final dimensional state ($`\beta \approx 1.0`$) converged with an asymptotic relative truncation error of only $`\sim 3.0\backslash\%`$.
 This mathematically proves that the Aetherion phase-transition is a true continuous physical reality within the PDE framework, not a numerical artifact.